-Reading Knowledge May be Demonstrated in any of the Following Ways:
+Language Knowledge May be Demonstrated in any of the Following Ways:

-- Reading knowledge can be demonstrated by passing a translation test in one of the languages listed above.
+- Knowledge can be demonstrated by passing a translation test in one of the languages listed above.
 The test shall consist of a total of three 250 300 word passages in the language, two from scholarly articles and one from a primary text.
 For Latin, Greek, or Old English, the test will consist of three primary texts.
 With access to a dictionary, students must translate any two of the passages.
-The test for reading knowledge must be completed within the three hour timelimit. - Reading knowledge can be demonstrated by taking one three credit hour upper divisionundergraduate course in which the instruction and readings are primarily in the language or by taking one three credit hour graduate language reading course.
+The test for reading knowledge must be completed within the three hour time limit. - Knowledge can be demonstrated by taking one three credit hour upper division undergraduate course in which the instruction and readings are primarily in the language or by taking one three credit hour graduate language reading course.
 Students must receive a grade of "B" or better in the specified course to fulfill the requirement.
 See the Graduate Director for information regarding such courses.

-Coursework may be completed after enrolling in the OSU English Department Graduate Program, or it may have been completed no more than five years prior to matriculation.
+Coursework may be completed after enrolling in the OSU English Department Graduate Program

-A student who holds a Master's degree from another university may fulfill the reading knowledge requirement by providing written proof that he or she has satisfactorily a language requirement for the Master's degree at the awarding institution.
+• A student who holds a Master's degree from another university may fulfill the reading knowledge requirement by providing written proof that he or she has satisfactorily a language requirement for the Master's degree at the awarding institution.
 The documentation should be in the form of either (a) a specific posting of the language requirement having been met on the student's transcript or, (b) a letter from an appropriate official at the institution that awarded the Master's.